Commutative exact algebras and modular tensor categories: Rigidity and ribbon structure of C-A-loc

 \subsection{Ribbon case}

-In addition to prior assumptions, $\C$ is also assumed to be braided in this subsection.
+In this section, we assume that $\C$ is a braided monoidal category satisfying the assumptions of \S\ref{subsec:rigid-case}.
 We will now give sufficient conditions for $\C_A^{\loc}$ to be ribbon.
 To start, we note the following result. \begin{theorem}\cite[Theorem~1.17]{kirillov2002q} Let $\C$ be a braided category with a twist $\theta$.
 If $A$ is a commutative algebra in $\C$ such that $\theta_A = \id_A$, then $\theta$ gives a twist on $\C_A^{\loc}$. \end{theorem}